 What are Smart Spaces: the typologies

 The large marketplace for smart home tech and appliances shouldn’t surprise you.
 Sometimes called ‘connected homes’, these spaces we hope you spend the majority of your life in, seeking comfort and convenience.
-IoT is used in the homeplace to enable your smartphone to become a remote thermostat (read more about smart thermostats here), controlling air-con/heating.
+IoT is used in the homeplace to enable your smartphone to become a remote thermostat (read more about smart thermostats and HVAC systems), controlling air-con/heating.
 It’s also possible to have IoT lights, door locks, security cameras and other appliances like a smart coffee machine!

 IoT/smart things can be used in all kinds of environments from factories, hospitals, airports to shopping centres (find out about Smart Rewards shopping) and so on.
 The possibilities are exciting as smart building enablement becomes an easier option to choose, we’ll soon have smart cities!